 Bring your child's favorite music from home.

-Record your family reading your child's favorite story on a tape recorder.
+Record your family reading your child's favorite story.

 Place pictures of your family, child's friends, or family pets where your child can see them.

-Bring an item or two from home that helps your child feel secure, such as a favorite stuffed animal, a soft blanket, a special cup to drink out of, or a pacifier.
+Bring an item or two from home that helps your child feel secure.
+These could include a favorite stuffed animal, a soft blanket, a special cup to drink out of, or a pacifier.